nick-The-One/python_course/12_functions_pt1.md

   * each person has to manage exactly one project
   * each person has to develop exactly one project
   * if somebody brings ideas for more than one project they should be used after everyone else's ideas are assigned — i.e. first we distribute one idea from person, and after that if we still have more developers without a project, we use more ideas from same person

+* Additional tasks:

+  * Make sure code adheres to PEP8 and linting standards
+  * Make sure code is covered with test cases